 Admit in whatever formula this foundation, follow this great spiritual aim by one of the thousand paths recognised in India or even any new path which branches off from them and you are at the core of the religion.
 For its second basic idea is the manifold way of man's approach to the Eternal and Infinite.
 The Infinite is full of many infinities and each of these infinities is itself the very Eternal.
 And here in the limitations of the cosmos God manifests himself and fulfils himself in the world in many ways, but each is the way of the Eternal.
-For in each finite we can discover and through all things as his forms and symbols we can

-1 The only religion that India has apparently rejected in the end is Buddhism; but in fact this appearance is a historical error.
-Buddhism lost its separative force, because its spiritual substance, as opposed to its credal parts, was absorbed by the religious mind of Hindu India.
-Even so, it survived in the North and was exterminated not by Shankaracharya or another, but by the invading force of Islam. approach the Infinite; all cosmic powers are manifestations, all forces are forces of the One.
+For in each finite we can discover and through all things as his forms and symbols we can approach the Infinite; all cosmic powers are manifestations, all forces are forces of the One.
 The gods behind the workings of Nature are to be seen and adored as powers, names and personalities of the one Godhead.
-An infinite Conscious-Force. executive Energy, Will or Law, Maya, Prakriti, Shakti or Karma, is behind all happenings, whether to us they seem good or bad, acceptable or unacceptable, fortunate or adverse.
-The Infinite creates and is Brahma; it preserves and is Vishnu; it destroys or takes to itself and is Rudra or Shiva.
-The supreme Energy beneficent in upholding and protection is or else formulates itself as the Mother of the worlds.
-Luxmi or Durga.
-Or beneficent even in the mask of destruction it is Chandi or it is Kali, the dark Mother.
-The One Godhead manifests himself in the form of his gualities in various names and godheads.
-The God of divine love of the Vaishnava, the God of divine power of the Shakta appear as two different godheads; but in truth they are the one infinite Deity in different figures.1 One may approach the Supreme through any of these names and forms, with knowledge or in ignorance; for through them and beyond them we can proceed at last to the supreme experience.
+An infinite Conscious-Force, executive Energy, Will or Law, Maya, Prakriti, Shakti or Karma, is behind all happenings, whether to us they seem good or bad, acceptable or inacceptable, fortunate or adverse.
+The Infinite creates and is Brahma: it preserves and is Vishnu; it destroys or takes to itself and is Rudra or Shiva.
+The supreme Energy beneficent in upholding and protection is or else formulates itself as the Mother of the worlds, Luxmi or Durga.
+Or beneficent even in the mask of destruction, it is Chandi or it is Kali, the dark Mother.
+The One Godhead manifests himself in the form of his qualities in various names and godheads.
+The God of divine love of the Vaishnava, the God of divine power of the Shakta appear as two different godheads; but in truth they are the one infinite Deity in different figures.2 One may approach the Supreme through any of these names and forms, with knowledge or in ignorance; for through them and beyond them we can proceed at last to the supreme experience.